swerum/Isometric-Grid-Snapping/README.md

 ## The Math
 The main complicated math is in GridUtil.FindGridCoordinates().
-We Linear Algebra to split up the Vector from the origin to the given position into some combination of the x and y axis vectors.
+We use Linear Algebra to split the Vector from the origin to the given position up into some combination of the x and y axis vectors.
 You can imagine the screen to be a plane defined by the two vectors: v for the vertical Axis and h for the horizontal axis.
 Every point on this plane must be some combination of those two vectors, such that
 $`P = s * v + t * h `$ where s and t are some (as yet unknown) rational numbers (floats).
 In the below drawing, for example, $`s = 1, t = 3`$, so $`P = 1 * v + 3 * h`$

 ![Image of hand-drawn Example Grid](Readme%20Images/Vectors.png)